jsaless/golang-api/readme.md

 ```

 What we have here:
 - Use `gin.Context.Param` to retrieve the `id` path parameter from the URL.
-When you map this handler to a path, you will include a placeholder for the parameter in the path
+When you map this handler to a path, you will include a placeholder for the parameter in the path.

+> [!NOTE]
+> The CURL command to get the data from this endpoint is `curl -X GET localhost:8080/albums/1`